 One day I’ll find a DB-ICE that will actually run all the way between Köln and Brussel.
 Ninety minutes were lost after we were de-trained at Aachen.
 Maybe we should now accept that it’s better to take the RE to Aachen then take advantage of the senior SNCB ticket, cheaper and the same time given the oft enforced break in journey.
 Dr. Stan says it’s something to do with the DB-ICE not being able to change voltage.

-Curry-Heute was therefore at an unbelievably late 18.00, Chilli Grill (Rue Antoune 172, 1000 Brussel, Belgium) once gain the choice of venue, though tomorrow somewhere new is planned.
+Curry-Heute was therefore at an unbelievably late 18.00, Chilli Grill (Rue Antoune 172, 1000 Brussel, Belgium) once again the choice of venue, though tomorrow somewhere new is planned.
 Shahzad, Mein Host, and his friend were sitting outside this warm evening, a mere 26ºC.
 Shahzad recognised me from afar, a warm welcome, a good start.

 The double take describes my reaction on entering the premises.
 Gone is the long counter and the somewhat dingy décor, instead, well, a transformation has taken place in the last year.
 There was a shiny new menu to match, with appropriate price increases.